 Once the F2 value has been configured, the MODE button returns to the main menu.
-Remember to save changes at the ?? menu if required.

-F3 Function 3 - Telephone line connection type & low tone levels
+F3 Function 3 - Telephone Line Connection Type & Low Tone Levels

 Pressing set at the F3 menu option allows the Function 3 value to be configured.
 At factory default the F3 digit is set to 0.